lubojr/naucse.python.cz/lessons/git-en/basics/index.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-We need to make Git track each new file explicitely.
+We need to make Git track each new file explicitly.
 Let's do that for the file with your poem:

 ```ansi